MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-create-phone-report.md

    ![Mobile layout view](media/desktop-create-phone-report/desktop-mobile-layout.png).

 * Each visual in the **Visualizations** pane appears with its name for easy identification.
 * Each visual also has a visibility indicator.
 The visibility indicator of a visual changes depending on the visibility status of the visual in the current state of the web report view.
-The visibility indicator is useful when you work with bookmarks and switch between bookmarks.
+The visibility indicator is useful when working with bookmarks.

 ## Add visuals to the mobile layout canvas
 To add a visual to the mobile layout, drag it from the **Visualizations** pane to the phone canvas.
 When you drag the visual to the canvas, it snaps to the grid.
 Alternatively, you can double click the visual in the visualization pane and the visual will be added to the canvas.